Time running out on North Korea’s deadline to US on nukes

 The chief U.S. nuclear negotiator warned recently that the North could turn to provocations if the deadline is unmet.

 When diplomacy broke down at a Trump-Kim summit last February after North Korea didn’t win broad sanctions relief in exchange for a partial surrender of its nuclear capabilities, it began staging a series of short-range weapons tests.
+On Thursday, North Korea fired two projectiles likely from a multiple rocket launcher, South Korea’s military said, the first such major weapons test in about a month.

 The North has also suggested it will not hold another summit with Trump unless it gets something substantial for its efforts.